mi-hol/docs/docs/Scripting-Language.md

 -6 = too many arrays defined
 -7 = not enough memory

-number of variables is only limited by RAM. you will probably get a memory error when you define to many variables. you may increase the number of allowed array and the maximum string size defines in user_config_override
+Number of variables is only limited by RAM.
+An error code will be raised in case of too many variables defined in script.
+To increase the number of allowed array and the maximum string size use the file "user_config_override.ini".
-defaults and override defines:
+Defaults and override defines:
-Number of filters (arrays) = 10 (override #define MAXFILT)
+Number of filters (arrays) = 10 (to override #define MAXFILT)
-Max string size            = 20 (increase with >D n, n up to SCRIPT_MAXSSIZE, default 255) (override #define SCRIPT_MAXSSIZE)
+Max string size = 20 (increase with >D <int>, <int> up to SCRIPT_MAXSSIZE (default: 255) (to override #define SCRIPT_MAXSSIZE)